9736 South Broadway,

 2 people favorited this theater

-The Southway Theatre, like all Wehrenberg Theatres, was a well run and well maintained theater.
+The Southway Theatre, like all Wehrenberg Theatres, was a well run and well maintained theatre.
 The Southway Theatre was built more or less in a stadium style with all seating on one floor with the floor sloped so that there was no obstruction of anyone seated in front of you.
-The theater itself was not long but was rather wide with three aisle running from back to front.
+The theatre itself was not long but was rather wide with three aisle running from back to front.
 It had columns running about 10 feet apart along each side of the theater with very ornate gold leaf scones on each column.
 The lights would dim during the movie but the shadow from the scones would burst on the wall above giving a tree like appearance.

-With its large marquee and vertical sign that rose above the theater it was very impressive coming around the bend in South Broadway into the Lemay District.
+With its large marquee and vertical sign that rose above the theatre it was very impressive coming around the bend in South Broadway into the Lemay District.
 The lights and neon gave off a colorful effect in the night sky before you reached the theatre.